5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 A> ### Meta Characters
 A>
 A> Meta characters, sometimes called special characters, are those characters that have a special meaning in a regular expression.
 In order to really master regular expressions you have to know _all of them_.
 That will not only enable you to use them properly, it will also prevent you from advertising yourself as a non-skilled RegEx user: those tend to escape pretty much everything that is not a letter or a digit because they don't know what they are doing.
-Even if you don't care, unnecessary escaping also reduces readability significantly; you really should only escape the characters that _need_ to be escaped.
+Even if you don't care, unnecessary escaping also reduces readability significantly; you really should only escape the characters that really _need_ escaping.
 A>
 A> Note that if you want a meta character to be taken literally (like searching for a dot) then you have to escape the meta character by a backslash (`\`) which therefore is itself a meta character.
 The expression `'"\.\\"'` would search for double-quote followed by a single dot followed by a single backslash followed by a double-quote.